mansam/fossbox/content/Jenn-visiting-the-white-house-a-skytime-story.md

 Author: Jenn
 Tags: legacy, foss@rit
 Category: legacy
 Summary: There once was a game called SkyTime.
-SkyTime was created by a group of brave ...
+SkyTime was created by a group of brave and super attractive RIT students.
+This game, being of humanitarian purpose and just cause, was honored by the White House in Washington DC.
+(You know, the one that is the center of American politics and all of that :D)  It is the night before the event, and our fantastic heroine (me) is preparing to leave for the airport.
+I make a call to check the flight status, but to everyone’s dismay: THE FLIGHT IS CANCELLED.
+(Cue ...

 There once was a game called SkyTime.
 SkyTime was created by a group of brave and super attractive RIT students.
 This game, being of humanitarian purpose